martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

     hidden: false # only hide on current single page
 ---

-Let's say you have an application gateway deployed in Azure.
-Behind the application gateway is more than one app service acting on requests.
-You are adding a new application and the new application needs to be ready before GO-live.
-You can not pre-test this on production without any sort of firewall rules.
-You want to restrict access to the new application to a set of IP addresses.
+Imagine you have an application gateway deployed in Azure.
+Behind this gateway, multiple app services handle requests.
+Now, you're adding a new application that needs to be ready for the GO-live moment.
+You can't pre-test this application in production without firewall rules.
+Therefore, you want to restrict access to the new application to a specific set of IP addresses.

-In this post, I will show you how to restrict access to your backend services using a Web Application Firewall policy.
-We will build a bicep file with my first production custom type!
+In this blog post, I'll show you how to restrict access to your backend services using a Web Application Firewall (WAF) policy.
+We'll create a Bicep file, where I'll introduce the first custom type that I have deployed to production!

 ![Architecture of an application gateway in front of multiple app services](appgateway.drawio.svg#center "Example Azure infrastructure")